opensorcerer20/quizapp/README.md

 -   how to "reset" a reused react component: change the key="" attribute; that tells react that it's a totally different component, and it discards the previous
     -   this was needed for when a card is flipped, then the next question clicked; the card was still flipped, so the answer for the next question was visible
 -   how to get a drawer: for expo, it has documentation at https://docs.expo.dev/router/advanced/drawer/
+-   how does flex work for react native
+    -   the container has flex, flexDirection, justifyContent
+    -   the children do NOT have flex

 ## Planned future features